h1376h/MLCourse/ML_Obsidian_Vault/Lectures/11/Quiz/L11_2_Quiz.md

 2. [📚] Describe the K-Means++ initialization procedure step by step
 3. [📚] Calculate the probability of selecting each point as the second centroid using K-Means++ for points: A(0,0), B(2,0), C(4,0) with first centroid at (0,0)
 4. [🔍] Why does K-Means++ lead to better clustering results?
+5. [📚] For the points P₁(1,1), P₂(3,1), P₃(5,5), P₄(1,5) with first centroid at P₁, calculate the exact K-Means++ probabilities for selecting the second centroid.
+Then, if P₃ is selected as the second centroid, what are the probabilities for the third centroid selection?

 For a detailed explanation of this problem, including step-by-step solutions and key insights, see [Question 4: K-Means++ Initialization](L11_2_4_explanation.md).